vanderpatrick/The-Amazing-Quizaru/README.md

 All Html pages have been tested and passed with success and irrelevant warnings.

  ## [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvanderpatrick.github.io%2FThe-Amazing-Quizaru%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
- - For resposivines this project was tested in the desktop level, leptops, tablets(ipads), telefones, all screen sizes have shown responsiveness
+ - For responsiveness, this project was tested in the desktop level, laptops, tablets(iPad), telephones, all screen sizes have shown responsiveness

 The CSS file has been tested and passed with success.

 ## JavaScript Validator :
-- The code was tested inumerus times, and did'nt show any bugs in the final code.
+- The code was tested numerous times and didn't show any bugs in the final code.
-- the undefinebles variables are actually objects from an array.
+- the undefinable variables are objects from an array.
 ![JavaScript Validator](/assets/images/js_validator.png)